ibm-cloud-docs/netezza/examples_singularity.md

 You can query external *parquet* format tables like you would any other {{site.data.keyword.netezza_short}} table, but you do not need to load the data into the database.

-**NOTE:** The *parquet* column names are case sensitive.
+The *parquet* column names are case sensitive.
 You must use double quotation marks ("") when you are querying specific columns.
+{: note}

 - To identify the total number of passengers that travelled by taxis in New York in January 2022, run: